survivejs/webpack-book/manuscript/advanced_techniques/03_authoring_packages.md

 # Authoring Packages

-Even though Webpack is useful for bundling applications, it has its uses for package authors as well.
+Even though webpack is useful for bundling applications, it has its uses for package authors as well.
 You can use it to output your bundle in the [UMD format](https://github.com/umdjs/umd).
 It is a format that's compatible with various environments (CommonJS, AMD, globals).

-As Webpack alone isn't enough, I'll provide a short overview of the npm side of things before discussing specific techniques.
+As webpack alone isn't enough, I'll provide a short overview of the npm side of things before discussing specific techniques.

 ## Anatomy of a npm Package